neuw/aws-dyanmodb-mapper-ts/README.md

 │   ├── config - contains the configuration related classes
 │   │   ├── app.config.json - the json file contains the variables like AWS key and secret
 │   │   ├── AppConfigManager.ts - variables config manager
-│   │   └── AwsClientsManager.ts - manage AWS clients from single point, intention is common point for all clients │   ├── db
+│   │   └── AwsClientsManager.ts - manage AWS clients from single point, common point for all clients
+│   ├── db
 │   │   ├── mappers - Contains Mapper classes for managing the user table related actions │   │   │   └── UserMapper.ts - The Mapper class for User table